openmc-dev/openmc/docs/source/usersguide/input.rst

 ----------------------------------

-The ``<confidence_intervals>`` element has no attributes and has an accepted value of "on" or "off".
-If set to "on", uncertainties on tally results will be reported as the half-width of the 95% two-sided confidence interval.
-If set to "off", uncertainties on tally results will be reported as the sample standard deviation.
+The ``<confidence_intervals>`` element has no attributes and has an accepted value of "true" or "flase".
+If set to "true", uncertainties on tally results will be reported as the half-width of the 95% two-sided confidence interval.
+If set to "false", uncertainties on tally results will be reported as the sample standard deviation.

-  *Default*: off
+  *Default*: false

 .. _cross_sections: